lilylakshi/look-up-firefox-extension/README.md

-This is a tiny firefox plugin to add a right click menu option to look up words in en.oxforddictionaries.com.
+This is a tiny Firefox plugin to look up words in en.oxforddictionaries.com.